-The Oscillatory Chamber will probably represent one of the most sophisticated devices human technology will ever complete.
-However, its sophistication will concern the amount of knowledge involved in its proper design and the amount of research required to appropriately shape its operation.
-Since its technology is once worked out, this device will not be difficult to produce.
-From the manufacturing point of view it will consist mainly of six plain walls, which will need to be precisely dimensioned, finished and assembled.
-The chamber has no moving parts, no complicated shapes and no intricate circuits.
-Practically, if the knowledge of its production was there, we should have been able to produce this device not only now, but thousands of years ago with the tools, materials, and technology of our ancestors.
 The author invented the Oscillatory Chamber in the first hours of the 3rd January 1984.
-Soon afterwards, its description was distributed to a number of publications written in three languages and available in four different countries, i.e. New Zealand, Poland, USA, and West Germany (see publications number [2C] (a), [1C] (c), [2C] (b), and [2C] (c) in the list provided at the end of this chapter).
+Soon afterwards, its description was distributed to a number of publications written in three languages and available in four different countries, i.e. New Zealand, Poland, USA, and West Germany (see publications number [2F] (a), [1F] (c), [2F] (b), and [2F] (c) in the list provided at the end of this chapter).
 The wide availability of the chamber's description prompted significant interest in this device.
 A number of individual amateurs in the scientific field and small companies initiated the developmental work with the aim of completing a working model of the Oscillatory Chamber.
 Of course, as is usually the case with new developments, the list of interested parties has included not even one single representative from institutions that are supposed to be most concerned about the progress in magnetic field producing devices, i.e. any magnet laboratory or science laboratory (in spite of strong encouragement and literature provided by the author to a number of these institutions).
 The majority of the amateurs interested in the chamber were from West Germany, Poland, Switzerland and Austria.

 As can be predicted from the description of the Oscillatory Chamber, the building of the operational model of this device is a difficult task.
 Therefore, one after another, individual developers has given up.
 The only person who finally overcame various difficulties in achieving his goal was a Polish hobbyist, who after an initial taste of becoming "famous" due to my earlier publications, expressed the wish to stay anonymous.
 In May 1987 he supplied the author with a photograph of his first working model of the Oscillatory Chamber, which captured a stream of sparks that rotated around the peripherals of a square.
-A photograph of his model is shown in Figure C13.
+A photograph of his model is shown in Figure F13.
 Looking now from the prospect of time at the achievements of various chamber's developers, the contribution of this particular hobbyist exceeded the input of other experimenters, and it paved the way for more advanced projects.
 If someone ever prepares a list of people especially meritorious for the development of the Oscillatory Chamber, he deserves an honorary position.